damianmgarcia/SmoothScroller/README.md

 ### The SmoothScroller Map:

-The static property, SmoothScroller.scrollerMap, is a map of scroll containers mapped to their instances.
+The static property, <code>SmoothScroller.scrollerMap</code>, is a map of scroll containers mapped to their instances.
 Since it is a JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, you can use any of the available methods that Map provides.

 Since the map is iterable, one of many potential uses could be to iterate through all scrollers and synchronize multiple scrolls: